namtoki/English/vocabraly/modifier/tag.md

 - `in any case`:                            `In any case,` the union has to compromise to a certain extent.
 - `at the end of the day,`:                 `At the end of the day,` this is not that important.
 - `let's just say`:                         The environment that `let's just say` was set up for my ...
+- `and the next thing I knew`:              I felt dizzy, `and the next thing I knew` I was ...
+- `what's more`:                            I met the man by chance.
+He's gentle and smart. `What's more,` he's single.
+- `besides`:                                I don’t wanna go out. `Besides,` I’m so tired today.
+- `at the same time`:                       Working from home is great. `but at the same time,` it's king of ...
+- `in that case`:                           `In that case,` I’ll have a beer.
+- `in which case`:                          Scott might be on vacation, `in which case,` just touch base with Aaron.
+- `what's worse`:
+- `to make matters worse`:                  `To make matters worse,` he isn't even conscious of annoying us.
+- `if anything`:                            But now, `if anything,` they are making too much of it.
+- `let alone`:                              We can't apply cloning techniques to cattle, `let alone` human beings.

 # TAIL